Stunt Scooter Bars Purchase Guide

 |

-If you have an SCS setup and are attracted to a bar with a slit, you can purchase an SCS Sleeve (also known as an SCS Bar Adapter) within our Scooter Compression category, though many HIC or IHC bars come with an SCS adapter.
+Should your SCS setup tempt you towards a slit-bottomed bar, an SCS Sleeve (also called an SCS Bar Adapter) in our Scooter Compression section could be of use.
+Many HIC or IHC bars come with an SCS adapter.
 Discover them here:

 - Lightweight

-To view our range of aluminium bars, use the filter in the category by material:
+To explore our aluminium bar selection, use the material filter in the category:

-Steel stunt scooter bars, commonly referred to as chromoly bars, are greatly valued for their exceptional durability and cost-effectiveness.
-They do, however, weigh more than bars constructed from other materials.
+Steel stunt scooter bars, or chromoly bars, are well-regarded for their impressive durability and cost-effectiveness.
+They do tend to be heavier than bars constructed from alternative materials.

-In contrast to aluminium bars, which frequently feature gussets or Y-shapes for increased strength, chromoly bars can be fabricated in genuine T-shapes due to the robust nature of the material.
+Unlike aluminium bars, which often feature gussets or Y-shapes to enhance strength, chromoly bars can be produced in authentic T-shapes due to the material’s inherent robustness.

 - Strong